 THE SCHOOL-RUN MUM

-Flora was a hippy in her teens, and she’s damned if she’s going to start driving a car now.
+Flora was a hippy in her teens and she’s damned if she’s going to start driving a car now.
 Why bother?
-She sets off at 7.50 every morning, pulling out into the middle of the red route with a smile of fixed serenity, and forcing all those smelly old buses move at a more reasonable speed.
+She sets off at 7.50 every morning, pulling out into the middle of the red route with a smile of fixed serenity and forcing all those smelly old buses to move at a more reasonable speed.
 Poppy, on the plastic seat, is proud as punch, although Merlin, in the trailer, is becoming less keen as he gets older.
 “Please Mum,” he usually begs, “drop me around the corner so that nobody sees, eh?”
-The other morning, Flora asked him what he wanted to be when he grew up.
+The other day, Flora asked him what he wanted to be when he grew up.
 “A climate criminal,” he said.

 Clive has a pink Lycra leotard and doesn’t think that’s anything to be ashamed about.
 His bicycle cost thousands of pounds and is of the same sort of stuff as badminton racquets.
 At weekends he’s not cycling at high speed to his job as a banker, no, he’s cycling at high speed to a bicycle shop.
 Here he will spend many more thousands of pounds having bits removed from his bicycle, and replaced by other bits that are almost, but not entirely, exactly the same.
 Clive’s bicycle lives in the living room, in front of the television.
 He has no wife.